IlyaYudichev/python_basic_diploma/README.md

 ### Installation

 1. Get a free API key from [kinopoisk.dev](https://kinopoisk.dev)
-2. Get a free bot token from @BotFather at Telegram.
+2. Get a free bot token from @BotFather at Telegram
 3. Clone the repo

     ```
     git clone https://github.com/github_username/repo_name.git
     ```
-4. Create a virtual environment in the root folder of your local repo and activate it (Windows example)
+4. Create a virtual environment in the root folder of your local repo

    ```
    python3 -m venv venv